pinefeat/cef168/readme.md

 ## Serial Interface

-A serial interface is not required for autofocus to function.
-However, it can be used for third-party software integrations.
+A serial interface is not required for autofocus to operate.
+However, it can be used to enable third-party software integrations, such as with astronomical imaging platforms like INDI.
+In this setup, the INDI [driver](https://github.com/indilib/indi/blob/master/drivers/focuser/doc/pinefeat_cef/index.md) communicates with the lens via the serial connection, which requires the board to be connected through a serial cable.
+Please note that in this configuration, installing the kernel driver described above is not necessary, since the board is controlled through the serial interface rather than I2C.

 The control board serial protocol is described [here](doc/serial.md).

 ## Helpful Hints